rhelmus/virtmem/doc/manual.md

 // Simplify virtmem usage
 using namespace virtmem;

-// Create virtual memory allocator that uses SD card (with FAT filesystem) as virtual memory pool
+// Create virtual a memory allocator that uses SD card (with FAT filesystem) as virtual memory pool
 // The default memory pool size (1 MB) is used.
 CSdfatlibVirtMemAlloc<> valloc;